-Louisiana vs Traeger Pellet Grills: Which is Best?
+Louisiana Grills or Traeger?
+Which Model is Best?

 Pellet grills are actually Traeger’s invention.
 They developed the first pellet grill in 1985 and patented it in 1986.
 Ever since then, they have been dominating the market and today they are an established and trusted brand.

-Traeger makes pellet grills various sizes, from small portable grills like the PTG+ to extra large professional grills like the Traeger XL is a great medium-sized option.
-All Traeger Pellet Grills have a durable powder-coated steel construction and have a knob-style digital controller.
-They can all be started automatically, using ignitor rods to light the pellets.
+Traeger makes pellet grills of various sizes, from small portable grills like the PTG+ to extra large professional grills like the Traeger XL.
+All Traeger Pellet Grills have a durable powder-coated steel construction and have a knob-style thermostat.
+They can all be started with an electronic auto-start ignition system.

 Like Traeger, Louisiana Grills offer pellet grills in a range of sizes that can satisfy every customer’s needs.
 Whether you need a small, portable grill for camping or a large grill that can feed a big group of people, they’ve got you covered.